activa-prefapp/oam-gitops-sample/README.md

 # OAM gitops sample

 Repository for configuration, evaluation and development of gitops integrations with kubevela.

-The purpose of this repository is to serve as an example and basis for a complete integration using gitops and github actions configurations in a kubernetes cluster.
+The purpose of this repository is to serve as an example and basis for a complete integration using github actions and gitops configurations in a kubernetes cluster.

-__If you have access to the repository, you will be able to make modifications to the files in the app/ directory, you will be able to see the changes made when the update flow finishes in the url: https://oam-gitops-sample.activa.napptive.dev/__
+If you have access to the repository, you will be able to make modifications to the files in the app/ directory, you will be able to see the changes made when the update flow finishes in the url: https://oam-gitops-sample.activa.napptive.dev/__

-__Remember that this is an example repository.
-To replicate this deployment in your cluster you will need to comply with all the requirements and make the necessary modifications to namespace, secrets, host, certificates, and other information.__
+Remember that this is an example repository.
+To replicate this deployment in your cluster you will have to fulfill all the requirements and make the necessary modifications to namespace, secrets, host, certificates and other information.

 ## Repository structure and composition

 - app/ dockerfile and html index of the test application

-- infrastructure/ manifest of the application to be deployed using gitops configurations on kubernetes cluster
+- infrastructure/ manifest of the application to be deployed using gitops configurations in kubernetes cluster

-- github/workflows github manifest actions for automatic build of application image and version change in manifest on infrastructure/
+- github/workflows actions from github manifest for automatic build of application image and version change in manifest in infrastructure/

-## Infrastructure requirements
+## infrastructure requirements

 - Kubernetes cluster
 - KubeVela
 - FluxCD

-This example has been deployed on the EKS cluster using some of the components configured in the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository.
+This example has been deployed on the EKS cluster using some of the components configured in the [oam-applications] repository(https://github.com/activa-prefapp/oam-applications).

 For the automatic deployment of the application in your cluster it will be necessary to configure and deploy a manifest as the one uploaded in the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository in the [gitops-application]() section, which will be in charge of monitoring the changes in the components declared in this repository and perform the modifications in the cluster.

-For this example, another oam application has been configured as a deployable application.
-The manifest declared in the infrastructure/ directory is a modification of the one already configured in the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository.
+For this example, some components have been configured as a deployable application.
 You can find all the necessary information for this deployment, configurations and requirements in the [aws-web-service](https://github.com/activa-prefapp/oam-applications/tree/main/applications/aws-web-service) directory of the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository.

 ## Kubernetes secret requirements